 (A) If a person is bitten or otherwise attacked by a dog while the person is in a public place or is lawfully in a private place, including the property of the dog owner or person having the dog in the person’s care or keeping, the dog owner or person having the dog in the person’s care or keeping is liable for the damages suffered by the person bitten or otherwise attacked.
 For the purposes of this section, a person bitten or otherwise attacked is lawfully in a private place, including the property of the dog owner or person having the dog in the person’s care or keeping, when the person bitten or otherwise attacked is on the property in the performance of a duty imposed upon the person by the laws of this State, the ordinances of a political subdivision of this State, the laws of the United States of America including, but not limited to, postal regulations, or when the person bitten or otherwise attacked is on the property upon the invitation, express or implied, of the property owner or a lawful tenant or resident of the property.

-Bear in mind that the statute of limitation for a dog bite personal injury claim is three (3) years.
+Bear in mind that the statute of limitations for a dog bite personal injury claim is three (3) years.

 For What Can I Be Compensated if Bitten By a Dog in South Carolina?

 The dog bite victim is entitled to compensation for losses and damages and may include a wide variety of harms suffered by the victim.